Inner Mongolian Army: Early actions

 After Japanese intrigues led to the formation of the Mongol Military Government under Prince Demchugdongrub (De Wang), the Inner Mongolian Army was initially formed from the personal units of various Mongol banner chiefs.
-Among those was Prince De Wang's personal bodyguard force of about 900 men, armed with weapons from the armories of the "Young Marshal" Zhang Xueliang, who had given them to the Prince in an attempt to win his favor.
+Among those was Prince De Wang's personal bodyguard force of about 900 men, armed with weapons from the armories of the "Young Marshal" Zhang Xueliang, who had given them to Prince De Wang in an attempt to win his favor.
 It was not the largest Mongolian army but was the most efficient, being aided by Japanese advisers.
 Another source of recruits were the bandit gangs that were based in the region.
 Thus the original force came to include Mongolian tribesmen along with Han Chinese bandits and irregulars from the Manchukuo Imperial Army, the latter of which were led by the warlord Li Shouxin.
 He would later be appointed the commander of the army.

 This exotic force suffered from disunity and poor discipline during the preparations to invade the Nationalist-controlled Inner Mongolian province of Suiyuan in 1936.
 The majority of them were also poorly armed, with only about half of them having rifles.
 They were primarily armed by weapons from the stocks of the defeated Young Marshal, which fell into the hands of the nearby Japanese puppet state of Manchukuo.
 Among the preparations was the setting up of an air arm for the Inner Mongolian Army, but this air force was a purely Japanese one.
 It consisted of Japanese aircraft flown by Japanese pilots, who did not even bother applying any Mongol insignia to their aircraft and just flew with the original Japanese ones.
 In total it had 28 planes and were based at a town about 40 mi north of Kalgan, the Inner Mongolian capital.
 They flew several bombing missions against Nationalist targets in an attempt to soften them up for the coming operation.